 The Local Plan Review timetable assumes full staffing levels and an equitable distribution of workload to provide an expected level of focus on the Local Plan, expressed as a percentage of each officer's time.
-The Planning Policy team is carrying a number of vacancies that will be advertised shortly.
-The national and regional policy context also has a bearing on Local Plan related and could impact on staff resources.
+The Planning Policy team is almost fully staffed with new appointments that have needed to time to get up to speed with the Local Plan Review.
+The national and regional policy context also has a bearing on Local Plan progress and could impact on staff resources.